johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 ### What We'll Build

-In this tutorial, we'll build an integration with the [Knex.js](http://knexjs.org/) library.
+In this tutorial, we'll build a module that exports a direct API to the full [Knex.js](http://knexjs.org/) library.
 This is an extremely powerful DB integration library used widely across the Node.js ecosystem.
 Here's what we'll do:

 1. Use a _custom schematic_ to generate a customized package, based on the [dynamic module pattern](https://dev.to/nestjs/advanced-nestjs-how-to-build-completely-dynamic-nestjs-modules-1370) I've been discussing above.
 2. Fill in a few quick details to customize the package for Knex.js.